radius-project/radius/docs/contributing/contributing-code/debugging-go-with-vscode.md

-# Debugging Radius with Visual Studio Code"
+# Debugging Radius with Visual Studio Code

 VSCode has good support for debugging VSCode, it's just a little unintuitive to set up.